 How to Add Subtitles to Video in Adobe Premiere Pro & Adobe Encore

-Whether you’re new to video editing or you manage a professional video library, adding captions should be one essential skill in your arsenal.
+Whether you’re new to video editing or you manage a professional video library, exporting and uploading captions should be an essential skill in your arsenal.
 Learning how to add subtitles to video in Adobe Premiere Pro and Adobe Encore is one step towards creating and sharing more accessible content for your audience.

-Adobe Premiere Pro is a video editing software that allows you to create and add closed caption and subtitle tracks to video projects.
-Premiere captions can be exported as a sidecar file or as an encoded video file.
+Adobe Premiere Pro is a video editing software that allows the creation and supports the addition of closed caption/subtitle tracks to video projects.
+Premiere Pro captions can be exported as a sidecar file or as an encoded video file.

-Adobe Encore is a DVD authoring software that allows you to add closed caption and subtitle tracks to video projects.
+Adobe Encore is a DVD authoring software that allows you to add closed caption/subtitle tracks to video projects.

-Closed captions are time-synced text that reflects the speech and essential sounds of a video as it plays, while subtitles serve primarily as a translation of spoken dialogue.
-When captions and subtitles are provided as a side-car file, they can be toggled on and off by the viewer.
-If there is no side-car file, the captions must be burned (or encoded) into the video file itself with no user capability to toggle off.
+Closed captions are time-synchronized text that reflects the speech and essential non-speech sounds of a video as it plays, while subtitles serve primarily as a translation of spoken dialogue.
+When captions and subtitles are provided as a sidecar file, they can be toggled on and off by the viewer.
+If there is no sidecar file, the captions must be burned (or encoded) into the video file itself with no user capability to toggle off.

-Both Adobe Premiere Pro and Adobe Encore allow you to add closed caption and subtitle tracks to your video in the pre-recorded process, as a sidecar file or not.
-Don’t fret, it’s just a few simple steps – to make it even easier, check out our step-by-step guide to adding captions and subtitles to video in Adobe Premiere and Adobe Encore.
+Adobe Premiere Pro and Adobe Encore allow you to add closed caption and subtitle tracks to your video in the pre-recorded process, as a sidecar file or not.
+Don’t fret, it’s just a few simple steps – to make it even easier, check out our step-by-step guide to adding captions and subtitles in Adobe Premiere Pro and Adobe Encore.

 Read our step-by-step guide to captions and subtitles in Adobe programs: